craftzcode/create-craftzcode/README-Old.md

           "prettier": "@craftzcode/prettier-config"
         }
         ```
-      - Go to the location of your `prettier-config` folder in shell then install `prettier` and `plugins`
+      - Go to the location of your `prettier-config` folder in shell then install `prettier` and `plugins`.
         ```shell
         bun add -D prettier @ianvs/prettier-plugin-sort-imports prettier-plugin-tailwindcss
         ```